isomerpages/imda-sgdigitaloffice/pages/sg-digital-community-hubs.md

 ![image](/images/sg digital community hubs/SG-Digital-Community-Hub.jpg)

-Our Digital Ambassadors will be located at selected Community Clubs/Centres and Public Libraries, ready to provide 1-to-1 guidance on a customised package tailored to equip you for a digital life.
+[TEST] Our Digital Ambassadors will be located at selected Community Clubs/Centres and Public Libraries, ready to provide 1-to-1 guidance on a customised package tailored to equip you for a digital life.
 <br>
 ##### From 1 June 2021, SG Digital Community Hubs in CCs will be ** open daily from 10am to 6pm while SG Digital Community Hubs in libraries will be open daily from 1pm - 6pm**.